-The HCP conservation strategy for this species was developed to mitigate a management strategy of even-aged (clear cut) harvest of approximately 178 million board feet per year (mmbf).
+The HCP conservation strategy for this species was developed to mitigate the management strategy used by the previous landowner of even-aged (clear cut) harvest of approximately 178 million board feet per year (mmbf).
 HRC uses primarily uneven-aged (selection and group selection) harvest of approximately 55 mmbf average per year (over a ten year period beginning in 2008-2009).
 Selection harvest will retain a large tree component in all stands.
 In addition, HRC also retains all old growth trees meeting the company's old growth policy.
 Therefore, the HRC management model that will create or retain a multi-aged forest with large Douglas-fir trees across the property is likely to provide tree vole habitat in both the near and longer term.